Kat thought they were too young to worry about menopause, biology had other ideas…

-Huge thank yous to my funders Arts Council England, and to my bid partners and project supporters, without whom none of this would have been possible: Artspace Lifespace, Bristol Ferment, Camden Peoples Theatre, Shoebox Theatre, Bristol Women’s Voice, Black Bark Films, Apples and Snakes, my dramaturge/movement director Laura Dannequin, and my producers Helen Edwards and Maeve O’Neill.
+Huge thank yous to my funders Arts Council England, and to my bid partners and project supporters, without whom none of this would have been possible: Artspace Lifespace, Bristol Ferment, Camden Peoples Theatre, Apples and Snakes, Shoebox Theatre, Bristol Women’s Voice, Black Bark Films, my dramaturge/movement director Laura Dannequin, and my producers Helen Edwards and Maeve O’Neill.

 Thank you also to everyone who supported me throughout my diagnosis, and to those who generously shared their menopause experiences with me to help inform this project.
 If you or anyone you know is looking for support or information on this subject, Bristol Women’s Voice have produced a free Menopause Info Pack which is clear, informative, and inclusive.
 Outside of Bristol, The Daisy Network is an invaluable resource, and is currently the only charity in the UK focusing on the issue of premature ovarian failure/insufficiency.